 \subsection{Cascaded Network Blocks Connected by Image Warping}

 Sanket \textsl{et al.} adopt the inverse compositional spatial transformer networks (ICSTN)~\cite{lin2017inverse} as the framework of their networks~\cite{sanket2020prgflow}.
-The ICSTN has multiple network blocks that predict the image deformation that can benefit the final goal.
+The ICSTN has multiple network blocks that predict the image deformation that benefits the final goal.
 Based on the homography transformation, a new image can be synthesized by warping the original image using the method proposed in~\cite{jaderberg2015spatial}.
 As shown in Fig. \ref{icstnFig}, a network block is made up of multiple convolutional layers followed by a fully-connected layer regressing the translation.
-With multiple cascaded network blocks, each block can take the concatenated image 1 and image 2 that is warped by the newest pose prediction as input and combine its output into the pose prediction.
+With multiple cascaded network blocks, each block takes the concatenated original image 1 and the image 2 warped by the newest pose prediction as input and combine its output into the pose prediction.
 As the pose prediction is refined by more blocks, there is less relative motion between the concatenated images.
 Each block predicts a part of the total relative translation, making the problem more tractable.
-The network can also make use of an initial guess of the relative pose, which may be available from the IMU integration or the MAV's dynamic model.
+The network can also make use of an initial guess of the relative pose, which can be available from the IMU integration or the MAV's dynamic model.
 PRGFlow has compared network architectures inside one block.
-Focusing on fast maneuvers, we study higher-level architectures applying to the pyramidal images and feature maps to enlarge the receptive field which is important for dealing with the big disparity.
+Focusing on fast maneuvers, we study higher-level architectures applying to the pyramidal images and feature maps to enlarge the receptive field which is important for dealing with the big visual disparities.

-The loss functions of the networks are the mean of the Charbonnie~\cite{sun2014quantitative} loss of the predicted 3-d translation's error in supervised learning and the mean of the Charbonnie loss of the valid pixels' photometric error in self-supervised learning.
-Except for subsection \ref{section:subsectionDistribution}, the pose at the exposure starting step of an image is used as the ground truth in supervised learning.
+The loss functions of the networks are the mean of the Charbonnier~\cite{sun2014quantitative} loss of the predicted 3-d translation's error in supervised learning and the mean of the Charbonnier loss of the valid pixels' photometric error in self-supervised learning.
 For data augmentation, we feed the network with image pairs concatenated in both orders to perform bidirectional training.